menu

 Occupations and Workforce

-When you are in Greenup, you'll notice that it is more blue-collar than most other communities in America.
-40.58% of Greenup’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Greenup is a village of professionals, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Greenup who work in office and administrative support (11.03%), food service (7.60%), and healthcare (7.17%).
+Because occupations involving physical labor dominate the local economy, Greenup is generally considered to be a blue-collar town.
+42.27% of the Greenup workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Greenup is a village of service providers, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Greenup who work in office and administrative support (10.54%), food service (9.37%), and management occupations (6.09%).

 Setting & Lifestyle

-As is often the case in a small village, Greenup doesn't have a public transportation system that people use for their commute.
+Greenup is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Greenup home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Greenup residents report their race to be White, followed by Asian.
-Important ancestries of people in Greenup include German, English, Irish, Dutch, and Scots-Irish.
+The greatest number of Greenup residents report their race to be White.
+Important ancestries of people in Greenup include German, English, Irish, Scots-Irish, and Dutch.

 The most common language spoken in Greenup is English.
 Other important languages spoken here include Italian and Polish.